nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command edits an existing guest in GuestBook.

+The guest specified at the `INDEX` is the guest you wish to edit.
+The existing values will be updated to the values that you have inputted.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [rm/ROOM] [dr/DATE_RANGE] [ng/NUMBER_OF_GUESTS] [rc/IS_ROOM_CLEAN] [rq/REQUEST]`

-* Edits the guest at the specified `INDEX`.
-The index refers to the index number shown in the displayed guest list.
-The index **must be a positive integer** 1, 2, 3, …​

-* Existing values will be updated to the input values.
+Constraints of parameters:
+* Identical to the constraints of the `add` feature from above.
+* `IS_ROOM_CLEAN` should only contain 'yes', 'no', 'y' or 'n' insensitive of case.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st guest to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the first guest to `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower` Edits the name of the 2nd guest to be `Betsy Crower`.
+*  `edit 2 n/Betsy Crower` Edits the name of the second guest to `Betsy Crower`.

 ### Billing a guest : `bill`

 This command updates the bill of a guest in GuestBook.

+This command updates the bill of the guest at the specified `INDEX`.
+The existing bill value will be increased by the input value.

 Format: `bill INDEX b/BILL`

-* Updates the bill of the guest at the specified `INDEX`.

-* The index **must be a positive integer** 1, 2, 3, …​

-* The existing bill value will be increased by the input value.
+Constraints of parameters:

-* The bill value **must be either an integer or a double with up to 2 decimal places.**
+* The bill value **must be either an whole number or a whole number with up to 2 decimal places.**

 Examples:
-* `bill 1 b/+99.99` or `bill 1 b/99.99` Adds 99.99 to the bill of the 1st guest.
+* `bill 1 b/+99.99` or `bill 1 b/99.99` Adds 99.99 to the bill of the first guest.
-* `bill 2 b/-10` Subtracts 10 from the bill of the 2nd guest.
+* `bill 2 b/-10` Subtracts 10 from the bill of the second guest.

 Common mistakes:
 * Missing out the b/ prefix in the bill command.